About Molly

 Treatments and Techniques

 The course of treatment varies from person to person.
 Depending on how chronic the condition is, relief can be immediate or require months of treatment.
 Each patient has an individual case.
-A disease occurring in two different people will not necessarily be approached in the same way because TCM diagnosis is specic to each case.
+A disease occurring in two different people will not necessarily be approached in the same way because TCM diagnosis is specific to each case.
 Diagnosis is based upon evaluating your personal condition by asking questions about your past and present health history, taking your pulses, observing your tongue, and palpating various parts of your body for tenderness and temperature changes.

 After making a diagnosis, one or several techniques will be applied:

-- Acupuncture Needles: in, sterile, stainless steel needles are applied to specific points on your body to balance the flow of Qi.
+- Acupuncture Needles: thin, sterile, stainless steel needles are applied to specific points on your body to balance the flow of Qi.
 Molly also uses a style of Japanese Meridian Therapy called Toyohari.
 Balancing meridians is done with a non-insertion silver needle.
 This style requires careful attention to pulse reading and balances pulses with root treatments.

 - Electric stimulation: A low-level electric current is applied to the acupuncture needles to move stagnation in painful areas of the body.